mridul-77/Ace-api-WQ-/README.md

 # Ace-api-WQ 🧠 – Alpha Research Project for WorldQuant Brain

-This repository contains my submission for the **WorldQuant Brain Consultant Challenge (September 2024)**.
+This repository contains the notebook that helped in creating my alphas that were submitted for the **WorldQuant Brain Consultant Challenge (September 2024)**.

 ## 📌 Project Summary